FlowRamAlltimes/MinimalisticChat/README.md

 Cli TCP chat based on golang
 So you can download it and use now in releases.
 Made on x86/amd64🖥️

-Become mymentor please, I really like what I do!
+Become my mentor please, I really like what I do!

 ## Requirements